Statistical Inference via Data Science

 - Please let us know if you find any errors, typos, or areas from improvement on our GitHub issues page.

 - If you are familiar with GitHub and would like to contribute more, please see Section 1.4 below.

 The authors would like to thank Nina Sonneborn, Kristin Bott, and the participants of our USCOTS 2017 workshop for their feedback and suggestions.
-A special thanks goes to Prof. Yana Weinstein, cognitive psychological scientist and co-founder of The Learning Scientists for her extensive contributions.
+A special thanks goes to Dr. Yana Weinstein, cognitive psychological scientist and co-founder of The Learning Scientists, for her extensive contributions.

 1.4 About this book

 This book was written using RStudio’s bookdown package by Yihui Xie (Xie 2018).
 This package simplifies the publishing of books by having all content written in R Markdown.
 The bookdown/R Markdown source code for all versions of ModernDive is available on GitHub:

 - Latest published version The most up-to-date release: